PubInv/PubInv/ideas/Project #23: Pyrolysis Toilet.md

 I have performed and planned some experiments with RF Heating (also known as dielectric heating.)
 In pursuant of that, I built a high-voltage power supply: https://github.com/PIFAH/PIFAH/blob/master/experiments/MIT-OCW%20High%20Voltage%20Power%20Supply.md
 It is probably not quite up to snuff, as we really need a AC source at 10 MHz and probably more than a few Watts of power, but it is a start.

 The reason I think this is interesting is that it may be a more efficient and safer way of drying feces and pyrolyzing it.
 Since in any pyrolysis thorough drying is a necessary part of the process and major cost of the total energy, I would like to know if we can dry things using RF Heating (possibly in combination with a vacuum to lower the boiling point of water) efficiently and safely.
 This may be safer than joule heating (or burning a fuel) because it is cleaner, can heat "from the inside" of the sample, and might prevent a dry crust on the outside from forming.
-Furtermore, although it requires high voltage, it might be safer overall than higher temperatures, in much the same way that a microwave oven (a related but distinct heating mechanism) is in someways safer than a gas overn.
+Furthermore, although it requires high voltage, it might be safer overall than higher temperatures, in much the same way that a microwave oven (a related but distinct heating mechanism) is in someways safer than a gas overn.

+# Thought as of April 21st, 2025

+I currently believe we can try a simpler approach of using joule heating to repetitively raise the pressure with RF or joule heating, and then "flash" the steam off into a safetly chamber at atmospheric pressure.
+I imagine that this will raise the pressure to 1-3 atmospheres above ambient pressure, and then opening a simple solenoid valve.
+This approach will have to be done repeatedly until the sample is mostly dry.
+This makes for a simple mechanism and may work.
+I am now working with a volunteer to do a mathematical model of this approach.